mikegleen/modes/doc/source/configuration.rst

    to be updated are hard-coded.
 See :ref:`location_command_statements` above for the relevant location-command statements.
    Also see :ref:`updating_locations` in the documentation for ``update_from_csv.py``.
    At most one **location** command may be included in a configuration.
+The script ``location.py`` provides more location-related functionality.
 -  **cmd: multiple**

    Used by ``xml2csv.py``.
 Like the **column** command except it produces a